Rami Ollaik: The Bees Road

-- Under The Green Waters (Arabic)
+Under The Green Waters (Arabic)

 A war-shocked child brought under the wing of Hezbollah.
 That child's growth into a man, and his subsequent Intifadas.
 A traitor to Hezbollah, a suspected terrorist to the United States, a professor of beekeeping and author of The Bees Road.
 Where is Rami Ollaik?
-Where has his unlikely path taken him?
-And, perhaps most importantly, who has been watching him?
+Where has his path taken him?
+And who has been watching him?

-Under The Green Waters is the continuation of the story laid down in The Bees Road: a story of the publication's fallout, its blow on the author and impact on Lebanese politics, and a story of meticulous sabotage.
-In the theo-political war of ideology, words carry weight and the author's words published in The Bees Road prove to be heavy.
-How did the Party of God react to his blasphemies?
-Who was listening to his message, and where did their allegiances finally lie?
+Under The Green Waters' continues the narrative introduced in The Bees Road.
+The book is an autobiographical work based on the author's experiences during 2008 and examines the aftermath of the earlier publication, its impact on the author, and its relation to political developments in Lebanon.
+The work also addresses themes including political pressure, corruption, personal relationships, fear, hope, and loss.

-In a novel of intimidation, backstabbing and dangerous politics, Under The Green Waters takes us even deeper into the murky circles of the corrupt Lebanese State.
-Tracing the life of Rami Ollaik, from the publication of The Bees Road to Lebanon Ahead's brief and foiled attempts to create a unifying bridge in the Lebanese political scene, the author creatively illustrates the aftermath of his first novel and exposes the impact, both on society and personal life, that one book can have.
+Under The Green Waters takes readers into the corruption of the Lebanese State.
+Tracing the life of Rami Ollaik, the author illustrates the aftermath of his first novel and exposes the impact one book can have.

 Under The Green Waters is a work of nonfiction, a literary autobiographical account of the author's story from its writing to its release in 2008 and the aftermath.
 The story, following the popularity of his first book in Lebanon, traces his formation of the idealistic post-partisan unity movement Lebanon Ahead.
 The story follows the release of his unprecedented publication where he shows the behind-the-scenes nature of democracy in the Middle East, the intricately calibrated intimidation campaigns, and the problematic practices of US-Mid East relations.
 While these themes remain poignant, it is also a story of love, betrayal, fear, hope, and devastating heartbreak.